 - Use edge control that moisturizes and does not include a lot of alcohol/ fragrance

 - Wash out your hair in between using edge controls/ gels

 - Get a soft edge brush or toothbrush to slick back your edges gently

 These few tips will keep your edges in place while taking good care of them.

 How do I make my 4c hair lay down?

-So, go ahead and apply a good leave-in conditioner, some coconut or jojoba oil, and a cream such as shea butter.
-Don’t use too much oil, so that the fel still works later.
+Don’t use too much oil, so that the gel still works later.
 Then apply your edge control of choice and lay smooth your edges down with an edge brush.

 You can create some cute swoops or fancy ringlets.
 It’s totally up to you!